-Legislation Overview Report Requirements Report Content Taxes Penalties Miscellaneous countries" (i.e. Canada, the U.K., German France, and Japan).
-Authorizes H to approve cheaper gener versions of the drugs, if manufacturer refuse to lower the price of drugs to the median price.
-FDA website in a manner that is easy to find and understand.
-HS ic ose drug R&amp;D related to the drug; Total expenditures on domestic and foreign marketing and advertising related to the drug; Investments in human clinical trials related to the drug; The estimated size of the affected patient population; Additional information the manufacturer chooses to provide related to drug pricing decisions; and Additional information required by HHS.
+Legislation Overview Report Requirements Report Content Taxes Penalties Miscellaneous Senate Summary called "reference countries" (i.e., Canada, the U.K., Germany, France, and Japan).
+Authorizes HHS to approve cheaper generic versions of those drugs, if manufacturers refuse to lower the price of drugs to the median price.
+Requires such reports to be made publicly available on the FDA website in a manner that is easy to find and understand.
+Total expenditures on domestic and foreign drug R&amp;D related to the drug; Total expenditures on domestic and foreign marketing and advertising related to the drug; Investments in human clinical trials related to the drug; The estimated size of the affected patient population; Additional information the manufacturer chooses to provide related to drug pricing decisions; and Additional information required by HHS.
 HHS.
-Requires HHS' annual report to contain summary data regarding: The total number of drugs that were reviewed; The total number of drugs found to be excessively priced (and the name/manufacturer of such drugs); The total number of drugs found to be excessively priced (listed by manufacturer); The extent to which the prices of the drugs were higher than reasonable, on average; The total number of drugs for which an open, non-exclusive license has been granted; The total number of generic drug applications received/approved that reference an excessively priced drug; The median approval time for generic drug applications in such circumstances; The total number of petitions HHS received to make excessive price determinations; A list of any manufacturers who failed to report information, as required; and Any other information HHS deems appropriate. from sales of the drug for the calendar year; and The number of days in the period between (1) the annual submission deadline and (2) the date on which HHS receives the late report.
+Requires HHS' annual report to contain summary data regarding: The total number of drugs that were reviewed; The total number of drugs found to be excessively priced (and the name/manufacturer of such drugs); The total number of drugs found to be excessively priced (listed by manufacturer); The extent to which the prices of the drugs were higher than reasonable, on average; The total number of generic drug applications received/approved that reference an excessively priced drug; The median approval time for generic drug applications in such circumstances; The total number of petitions HHS received to make excessive price determinations; A list of any manufacturers who failed to report information, as required; and Any other information HHS deems appropriate.
+1% of the gross revenues from sales of the drug for the calendar year; and The number of days in the period between (1) the annual submission deadline and (2) the date on which HHS receives the late report.
 Civil Action.
-Authorizes HHS to bring civil actions against manufacturers of excessively priced drugs in certain circumstances. versions of the drug, to be sold at a price below the "excessive price" as determined by HHS.
+Authorizes HHS to bring civil actions against manufacturers of excessively priced drugs in certain circumstances. make more affordable versions of the drug, to be sold at a price below the "excessive price" as determined by HHS.
 Requires HHS to prioritize review of such generic drug applications (i.e., must be acted upon within 8 months of submission).
 Requires an entity accepting a license to make a generic version of an excessively priced brand name drug to pay a "reasonable royalty"-as set by HHS-to the holder(s) of the original drug patent.
 Publication in HHS Database.
 Requires HHS to establish/maintain a comprehensive database of brand name drugs and their excessive price determinations.
 Anticompetitive Behavior.
 Prohibits manufacturers from engaging in "anticompetitive behavior" (i.e., violating Section 5 of the FTC Act).